Debts Unsettled - Hollis Oliver - E-Book

 “Great.
 My only disappointment is that I won’t be there to enjoy the gift giving.”

-Daniel breathed deep as he walked out of the penitentiary, then threw his head back and let the Fall sun warm his face for a few seconds.
+Daniel breathed deep as he walked out of the penitentiary, then threw his head back and let the autumn sun warm his face for a few seconds.
 He was unsure about what he’d do with the rest of his life, but getting the book, and trying it, as Russell described, was his priority.

-If it doesn’t work, Russell is dead.
+If it doesn’t work, Russell is dead!

 He suspected he was sifting vapor, but if Russell’s story was true, he could change history.
 A history where his life was on his own terms, not restrained by concrete and steel.